-Just like our understanding of the relationship between dietary cholesterol and blood pressure is changing, so too are scientific beliefs about saturated fat’s role in hypertension.
-The ‘70s, ‘80s, and ‘90s saw a low-fat craze fueled by the conviction that fat (especially saturated fat) caused heart disease and stroke–but this concept has become controversial, as more current research calls this connection into question (7).
+The ‘70s, ‘80s, and ‘90s saw a low-fat craze fueled by the conviction that fat (especially saturated fat) caused heart disease and stroke.
+But, this concept has been debunked (7).
 While the jury is still out on the definitive relationship between saturated fat and blood pressure, another fat has certainly earned its reputation as a dietary bogeyman: trans fat.

 Study after study confirms that trans fat consumption increases blood pressure (8).
 The reason?
 Trans fat lowers your good cholesterol and raises your bad cholesterol.
 This perfect storm of imbalance can lead to excess buildup of arterial plaque, the nasty gunk that narrows the arteries, increasing blood pressure.
-Trans fat also has confirmed links to various cancers, type 2 diabetes, and all-cause mortality, so you’d do well to steer clear of it for health in general (9, 10, 11).
+Trans fat also has confirmed links to various cancers, type 2 diabetes, and all-cause mortality.
+So, steer clear of it for health in general (9, 10, 11).

 Foods to Avoid